eradiate/axsdb/docs/index.rst

 **Date**: |today| | **Version**: |version|

-AxsDB is provides an interface to `Eradiate <https://eradiate.eu>`_\ 's absorption cross section databases.
+AxsDB provides an interface to the absorption cross section databases of the `Eradiate radiative transfer model <https://eradiate.eu>`_\ .

 .. grid:: 1 1 2 3
     :gutter: 2